Image

 • Trespassing: In most cases, juvenile trespassing is done with far different intentions than adult trespassing.
 Fortunately, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most severe cases, detention.

-• Assault: Due to recent law changes, a juvenile may now be charged with simple assault for injuring another person or for seriously threatening to harm another person.
-Classified as assault in the fourth degree under RSMo. § 565.056, this is a misdemeanor and could result in jail time, community service, restitution, probation, counseling, or a fine.
+• Assault: Recent legislative changes mean that a juvenile may now face charges of simple assault for injuring another person or for seriously threatening to harm another person.
+Classified as assault in the fourth degree in RSMo. § 565.056, this offense is categorized as a misdemeanor, potentially leading to consequences like jail time, community service, restitution, probation, counseling, or fines.

-• Arson: Penalties for juvenile arson cases can vary widely based on the circumstances.
-In less severe instances, juveniles could be required to pay restitution or perform community service and undergo counseling, but it can certainly become a major charge.
+• Arson: The penalties for juvenile arson vary wildly depending on the circumstances.
+In minor cases, juveniles could be required to pay restitution or perform community service and undergo counseling.
+However, arson charges can quickly escalate to more serious consequences depending on the gravity of the offense.

 Juvenile Crimes Lawyer Weldon Spring, MO | Combs Waterkotte

-Our knowledgeable legal team ensures that the citizens of Weldon Spring, MO receive the best possible legal presentation in any situation.
-In addition to juvenile defense in Weldon Spring, MO, our attorneys are experienced in a variety of types of cases, such as:
+Our skilled legal team ensures that the citizens of Weldon Spring, MO receive the best possible legal presentation in any situation.
+In addition to juvenile defense in Weldon Spring, MO, our lawyers are experienced in several types of cases, such as:

 Who Decides if a Juvenile Can Be Tried as an Adult in Weldon Spring, MO?

 If you have been charged with a serious crime as a juvenile, you need to have a conversation with a defense attorney in Weldon Spring, MO as soon as possible.
-The Combs Waterkotte legal team is available for free case reviews at (314) 900-HELP or by reaching out to us online.
+The Combs Waterkotte legal team is available for free case reviews at (314) 900-HELP or by contacting us online.

-Under RSMo. § 211.071, a juvenile court judge decides whether you will be tried as an adult based on the charges, looking at your record, and after a hearing.
-The judge will consider the seriousness of the charges, the need to protect the community, whether the crime involved force or violence, harm inflicted on others, whether you have a record of breaking the law, and your age.
+According to RSMo. § 211.071, a juvenile court judge decides whether you will be tried as an adult based on the charges, looking at your record, and after a hearing.
+The judge will consider the seriousness of the charges, whether the community needs to be protected from you, the presence of force or violence in the crime, harm inflicted on others, whether you have a record of breaking the law, and your age.

 If you are tried as an adult, our Weldon Spring criminal defense lawyers will do everything in their power to prove your innocence.
-Yet, if you are found guilty, there are a variety of things that could happen.
+In the event of a guilty verdict, various outcomes may unfold.
 You could be placed on probation and given a second chance.
 You may spend some time in a detention facility and then later be sent to an adult prison.
 Or, in the worst-case scenario, you may be immediately sent to an adult prison.

-Finding the right juvenile defense lawyer is paramount to securing a fair and equitable outcome for minors navigating the legal system in Weldon Spring or elsewhere in Missouri.
-With knowledgeable legal representation, juveniles in Weldon Spring, MO can have a fighting chance at rehabilitation and a successful future.
+Securing the services of an adept juvenile defense lawyer is vital for ensuring a fair and just outcome for minors navigating the Weldon Spring or Missouri legal system.
+With the right legal representation, juveniles in Weldon Spring, MO stand a better chance at rehabilitation and a promising future.

-We comprehend the pressures and challenges faced by today’s youth, and we leverage this understanding to your advantage.
-At Combs Waterkotte, we ardently advocate for our clients, irrespective of the severity of their charges.
-Give us a call now at (314) 900-HELP or contact us for a free, commitment-free case review.
+We understand the pressures and challenges faced by today’s youth, and we leverage this understanding to your advantage.
+Combs Waterkotte fights for our clients, no matter the severity of their charges.
+Give us a call right now at (314) 900-HELP or contact us for a free, no-strings-attached case review.

 View Service Areas